Lady Kitty Spencer

-Lady Kitty Eleanor Spencer Lewis (Note: Sources differ with regards to what her full name is, with some giving Katherine Eleanor Spencer or Katherine Eleanor Lewis, and the others Kitty Eleanor Spencer, although her sister, Lady Amelia, referred to her on Instagram as Catherine.) (née Spencer; born 28 December 1990) is a British model and aristocrat.
-She is the eldest child of Charles Spencer, 9th Earl Spencer, niece of Diana, Princess of Wales and the first cousin of William, Prince of Wales and Prince Harry, Duke of Sussex.
-Kitty is the spokesmodel for jewellery brand Bulgari and fashion company Dolce & Gabbana.
+Lady Kitty Eleanor Spencer Lewis (Note: Sources differ with regards to what her full name is, with some giving Katherine Eleanor Spencer or Katherine Eleanor Lewis, and the others Kitty Eleanor Spencer.) (née Spencer; born 28 December 1990) is a British model and aristocrat.
+She is the eldest child of Charles Spencer, 9th Earl Spencer.
+She is a niece of Diana, Princess of Wales, therefore first cousin of William, Prince of Wales and Prince Harry, Duke of Sussex.
+Spencer is the spokesmodel for jewellery brand Bulgari and fashion company Dolce & Gabbana.

 Early life and education

 Lady Kitty Spencer was born on 28 December 1990 at St Mary's Hospital, London to Charles Spencer, Viscount Althorp (later the 9th Earl Spencer) and Victoria Lockwood.
 She is a member of the Spencer family, an English noble family that holds multiple peerages.
-Lady Kitty has three younger siblings and four younger half-siblings through her father's second marriage to Caroline Freud and third marriage to Karen Gordon and her mother's second marriage to Jonathan Aitken.
+Spencer has three younger siblings and four younger half-siblings through her father's second marriage to Caroline Freud and third marriage to Karen Gordon and her mother's second marriage to Jonathan Aitken.
 Her paternal aunt was Diana, Princess of Wales.
 She is a first cousin of William, Prince of Wales, and Prince Harry, Duke of Sussex.

 She was raised in Cape Town, South Africa, where she attended Reddam House, a private school.
 After her parents divorced in 1997, Lady Kitty spent her time between her native United Kingdom with her father and South Africa with her mother.

-In 2009 Lady Kitty was presented as a debutante at the Hôtel de Crillon's le Bal des Débutantes in Paris.
+In 2009, Spencer was presented as a debutante at the Hôtel de Crillon's le Bal des Débutantes in Paris.
 Kitty studied psychology, politics, and English literature at the University of Cape Town.
 She later studied art history and Italian in Florence, Italy, before completing a master's degree in luxury brand management from the European Business School London at Regent's University London.